 Is your company prepared for the future?
 Do you have action plans that will enable you to increase sales and grow your business over the next several years?
 In today’s fast paced environment the business models that work successfully to generate sales can quickly stop working in the face of new competition, new technology and changing customer needs.
 As a result, every company needs to know how to innovate in order to survive.

-This course will provide an overview of the innovation process and provide practical skill development and applications that are relevant for any business.
-Students will learn how to explore customer needs, how to ideate to solve for those needs, and how to evaluate ideas and craft them into concepts for commercial development.
+This course will provide an overview of the innovation process and provide practical skill development relevant for any business.
+Participants will learn how to create and evaluate ideas to grow their business.
 In addition they will learn how to successfully design and develop new products, services, programs and processes.
-The skill sets learned in the course are essential for companies to survive and thrive in the future.
+These skill sets are essential for companies to endure and thrive.